fisdap/innodb-optimized-uuid/README.md

 Commit all of your changes locally.

 For a patch version bump: `gulp patch`
-For a minor version bump: `gulp minor`
+For a minor version bump: `gulp feature`
-For a major version bump: `gulp major`
+For a major version bump: `gulp release`

 Then, finally publish to github/bower and npm using: `gulp publish`